 Forgiveness.
-That’s one of transformative topics for me this week.
-The 100-year anniversary of Nelson Mandela’s birth seems to be the right sign and a gentle enough push to do what’s next, and how’s right.
+That’s one of the transformative topics for me this week.
+The 100th anniversary of Nelson Mandela’s birth seems to be the right sign and a gentle enough push to do what’s next, and how’s right.
 I know.
 Love is the answer.
 I believe it’s true, always.

 It started rolling during the weekend.
 And as always, there are just the right people, events, books, and messages, when I’m ready to notice and hear, and possibly learn something.
 Mandela’s quote “In a gentle way you can shake the world.” is always very powerful for me.
 It means being aware of our inner strength and light, showing up for ourselves and for what we believe regardless of consequences, and using our power gracefully to make a difference in our world.